 Yes it can!
 Have you heard of Erasmus+?
 Through this programme, the EU offers student exchanges in European universities at bachelor, master and doctoral levels – the exchanges will be part of the programme you are following and can last between one term and one year.
-As an Erasmus student, you won’t pay any tuition fees and you will receive an Erasmus+ grant to cover your travel and subsistence costs!
+And your expenses will be covered!
 You can also apply for an Erasmus+ scholarship to study for a Master’s degree at top European universities.

 It depends on where you will be studying and in which language the course is taught.
 Some exchanges offer courses in English, while others will be taught in the local language.
 Remember that taking part in an Erasmus exchange means you need to follow lectures, write essays, and take exams in the language of instruction.
 If you do not have a relevant language qualification, you will be asked to take a language test to assess your level.

 For the Master’s scholarships, Erasmus+ will cover all your study costs (including tuition fees, library and laboratory costs, and full insurance coverage).
 It will also contribute to your travel and installation costs, and includes a monthly allowance for the entire duration of the study programme.